danleowheeler/ActorDebugger/README.md

 # Actor Debugger UE Plugin

 Intended to demonstrate some Unreal Engine tool functionality.
+Uses Slate UI and UE Type Reflection.

 To use, install into your project, regenerate your project files and build.